AmanPrakash09/Batman---Rooftop-Rumble/README.md

 - As a user, I want to be able to throw a Batarang at an enemy to cause damage.
 - As a user, I want to be able to save my previous game to file (if I so choose).
 - As a user, I want to be able to be able to load my previous game from file (if I so choose).

+# Instructions for Grader

+- You can generate the first required action related to adding Xs to a Y by completing the game, entering your name in the text field at the bottom of the Scoreboard panel, and then clicking the "Add Score" button.
+This will add your name and score to the displayed Scoreboard.
+- You can generate the second required action related to adding Xs to a Y by clicking the "Remove Score" button.
+  This removes the score you just added to the Scoreboard.
+This can only be done after adding your score in the first required action.
+- You can locate my visual component by going to the Main class in the UI folder of my project.
+This will launch the GUI of my project.
+- You can save the state of my application by pressing 's' while playing the game.
+Then, a splash screen will appear prompting the user if they are sure they want to save the game (Yes/No options).
+- You can reload the state of my application by pressing 'l' while playing the game.
+Then, a splash screen will appear prompting the user if they are sure they want to load the game (Yes/No options).